-The main objectives of the Focus Group are:
+The main objectives of the Focus Group were:

 - Study the economic benefit and impact of introducing DFC over mobile money;